hughrawlinson/grooveshark/Readme.md

 # Grooveshark JS

+## Grooveshark doesn't exist anymore, don't use this package.

 A quick 'n dirty JS wrapper for the Grooveshark API, which sadly is not RESTful.

 ## Usage